sblisesivdin/wikepage/trunk/wikepage/doc/EN_readme.txt

 [ www.gnu.org/copyleft/gpl.html ]

 *IN ADDITION
--If you chmod the folders truly, wikepage 90% works.
+-If you chmod the folders true, wikepage 90% works.
-- In Administration area there are 3 password field.
-Last two of them must be used if and only if you want to change your password.
+-File create, upload and delete support may not be work with safe_mode=on